Mobile Home Air Conditioner Repair

 Matt Ritter, global business director, fluorochemicals, Arkema Inc., said a number of alternatives exist, including Arkema’s R-457A, ARM-42, and R-459A.

 “We’re pivoting to the future and focusing on these candidates as they have a GWP of less than 150,” he said.
 “R-457A, which has also been identified as ARM-20a, has undergone significant testing, and, in this material, we see efficiency significantly higher than 404A with a very similar discharge temperature.
-When it’s used as an R-22 replacement in a/c, we see higher efficiency there, as well.
+When it’s used as an R-22 replacement in a/c, we see higher efficiency there, as well for Mobile home air conditioner.

 “We’d be targeting applications in stand-alone refrigeration, supermarkets, packaged rooftop units, and split systems with this material,” Ritter continued.
 “This is our universal replacement for 404 and R-22 due to its use in a/c and refrigeration sectors.”

-Melchi said he understands the EPA’s reasoning for the change in statuses, but questions how the rules were implemented.
+Melchi said he understands the EPA’s reasoning for the change in statuses, but questions how the rules were implemented for Mobile home air conditioner.